rtgodwin/rtgodwin.github.io/_docs/session2.md

 Go to [dnd beyond](https://www.dndbeyond.com/sources/wdh/a-friend-in-need#GazerGuard).

-> Final sign leads to a ladder.
+Final sign leads to map.

-# Hideout

 # Reward

 - Who is leading the conversation with Volo?
 Hand them the deed.
 - Volo's guide to spirits has been put aside, no longer need the property.
 Not very liquid right now.

+> I confess that I have but few coins to spare.
+But never let it be said that Volo reneges on a promise.
+Allow me to present something much more valuable.”
+He holds out a scroll tube.
+“The deed to a remarkable property here in Waterdeep!
+We’ll need a magistrate to witness the transfer of ownership.

 > I assure you the property is worth twice what I owe you (mutters: more if it weren't *coughs* HAUNTED).
 Do you accept?

-> Please, inspect the property tonight if you wish, and those willing, meet me at
+> Please, inspect the property tonight if you wish, and those willing to accept this property as your reward, and who want your name on the deed, meet me at the courthouse in the Castle Ward at highsun. (mutters: you'll need 25GP for the transfer tax, which I regrettably don't have at the moment).

 # Trollskull Manor